 Are you willing to risk the repercussions of not reporting or paying the IRS each year?
-If so, click through this slideshow to see some of the consequences you could face...
+If so, here are some of the consequences you could face…

 Want to keep up with more financial news?
 Click here to sign up for our free newsletter.

 1. IRS notices will start to arrive in your mailbox

 The first consequence is an increase in communications that you will now receive from the IRS as the agency pushes for payment.

 The IRS notices will include notices of your tax debt balance, any penalties and fees that have been added, and information on enforcement of tax debt collection.
 These notices may seem annoying and you might be tempted to ignore them.

 However, if you do, the other consequences in this slideshow will follow.

 2. The IRS Automated Collection System (ACS) will be activated

 When you don’t respond to the IRS notices, you will be added to the IRS Automated Collection System (ACS), which is the system that the IRS uses to collect back taxes.